cookpete/react-player/README.md

 `getInternalPlayer()` | Returns the internal player of whatever is currently playing<br />&nbsp; ◦ &nbsp;eg the [YouTube player instance](https://developers.google.com/youtube/iframe_api_reference#Loading_a_Video_Player), or the [`<video>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/video) element when playing a video file<br />&nbsp; ◦ &nbsp;Use `getInternalPlayer('hls')` to get the [hls.js](https://github.com/video-dev/hls.js) player<br />&nbsp; ◦ &nbsp;Use `getInternalPlayer('dash')` to get the [dash.js](https://github.com/Dash-Industry-Forum/dash.js) player<br />&nbsp; ◦ &nbsp;Returns `null` if the internal player is unavailable

 ### Advanced Usage

+#### Light player

+The `light` prop will render a video thumbnail with simple play icon, and only load the full player once a user has interacted with the image.
+[Noembed](https://noembed.com) is used to fetch thumbnails for a video URL.
+Note that automatic thumbnail fetching for Facebook, Wistia, Mixcloud and file URLs are not supported, and ongoing support for other URLs is not guaranteed.

+If you want to pass in your own thumbnail to use, set `light` to the image URL rather than `true`.

+The styles for the preview image and play icon can be overridden by targeting the CSS classes `react-player__preview`, `react-player__shadow` and `react-player__play-icon`.

 #### Responsive player